JoyPalumbo/gcloud_quiz/README.md

 6. Open up GitHub repository to be open source
 7. Perhaps update style to match Google's style
 8. Have a navigation with home page, about page and resource page
+9. Refacter into smaller components to have better seperation of concerns

 ## Available Scripts